juhi24/BEACC_Lib/README.md

 Files starting with `scr_` are example scripts.

-You need PIP and pluviometer data either in raw ASCII or HDF5 format.
+You need PIP and pluviometer data either in raw ASCII or HDF5 (recommended) format.
 Parts of the code can also utilize radar data using pytmatrix.
+You can convert your data to a HDF5 database using `read.batch_create_hdf´.

 Data is selected using csv case configuration files.
 Minimum requirement for the configuration file is a header line with columns `start` and `end`, and at least one row (case) with corresponding datetime strings as shown here: